jurgenjacobsen/dsc.cmds/README.md

     const path = require("path");

     const bot = new Client();
-    const handler = new CommandHandler(bot, {
+    const handler = new CommandHandler(bot, path.join(__dirname, "./commands"), {
-        commandsDir: path.join(__dirname, "./commands") // The directory where the commands are located
-        staffRoles: ["123456789012345678"] // The roles for the 'staffOnly' option on the commands
+        staffRoles: ["123456789012345678"] // The roles for the 'staffOnly' option on the commands - OPTIONAL
-        developersIDs: ["123456789012345678"] // The IDs for the 'developerOnly' option on the commands
+        developersIDs: ["123456789012345678"] // The IDs for the 'developerOnly' option on the commands - OPTIONAL
-        errorMessageEph: false, // If the error messages should be ephemeral or not
+        errorMessageEph: false, // If the error messages should be ephemeral or not - OPTIONAL
-        errorMessages: { // Here you customize the error messages
+        errorMessages: { // Here you customize the error messages - OPTIONAL
             cooldown: `You should wait to use this command again!`,
             guildOnly: `This command is only allowed inside guilds!`,
             staffOnly: `This command is only for staff!`,